 Our staff consists of State certified and Montessori trained individuals who have completed an undergraduate degree in education or similar field and/or a Montessori training at an American Montessori Society approved training center.
 Each classroom has a Montessori trained teacher.
 Additionally, Durango Montessori is committed to refining and developing Montessori philosophy and methodology in the classroom.
-In order to do this in our remote location, DMS has local Montessori teacher trainers on staff that provide in house training on an as needed basis so that teachers can continue to develop and refine their teaching skills and methods.
+In order to do this in our remote location, DMS has local Montessori teachers who train our staff on an as needed basis so that teachers can continue to develop and refine their teaching skills and methods.

 The Montessori teacher must go through a rigorous certification process to learn how to effectively use the materials.
 This training includes the study of full curriculums in math, geometry, language, physical science, biological science, geography, and history in their certification programs.